Manavpate166/Manavpatel166.github.io/README.md

 # Manavpate166.github.io
-Manav's website on Github
-the task was from frontend mentor
+Task completed from frontend mentor in html and css